input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-6.md

-You have now learnt the rudiments of how to operate a stake pool, and can consider yourself to be a Master Pioneer.
+You have now learnt the rudiments of how to operate a stake pool, and can consider yourself to be a Graduate Stakepool Operator.
 Congratulations!
-Please let us know about your journey by completing the exit survey.